michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 ## Matthew 12

-1. At that time Jeshu was walking on the sabbath among the grain;Or, in the place of seeds. and his disciples hungered, and began to pluck the ears and to eat.
+1. At that time Jeshu was walking on the sabbath among the grain;

 2. But when the Pharishee saw them, they say to him, Look, thy disciples do something which is not lawful to be done on the sabbath.